Superconductor

 Superconductors (such as superconducting wire, for example) are normally refrigerated to very low temperatures to achieve superconductivity, they have an electrical resistance if not refrigerated to the right temperature.
 They are cooled by cryogenic refrigerators.
 Cryogenic refrigerators cool to temperatures below -150 °C.

-Metals in general tend to conduct electricity better as their temperatures decrease.
-In other words: electrical conductivity increases as temperature decreases.
+Materials in general, but not all, tend to conduct electricity (as well as heat) better as their temperatures decrease.
+In other words: electrical and thermal conductivity increase as temperature decreases.

 Niobium is an example of a material that can achieve an electric resistance of 0 when it is cooled to a temperature of 9.3 K (Kelvin).
-Therefore, niobium superconducts electricity at a temperature of 9.3 K. There are other materials which can achieve superconductivity at higher temperatures (which is a good thing because colder refrigerators are more expensive) such as the niobium-tin alloy which superconducts at 17.9 K.
+Therefore, niobium can superconduct electricity at a temperature of 9.3 K. There are other materials which can achieve superconductivity at higher temperatures (which is a good thing because colder refrigerators are more expensive) such as the niobium-tin alloy which can superconduct at 17.9 K.

 [Source]